AnjaliVanamala/Data-Generator/README.md

 Other variable names and their meanings are: <br>
 sub = number of subjects <br>
-sam = number of times a sample is taken from each subject types1 = type of curve for treatment 1 (0 indicates a horizontal line, 1 is linear, 2 is exponential, and 3 is logarithmic.)
+sam = number of times a sample is taken from each subject types1 = type of curve for treatment 1 (0 indicates a horizontal line, 1 is linear, 2 is exponential, and 3 is logarithmic.) <br>
+slope1
+types2
+slope2
+varc1
+vars1
+varc2
+vars2
+ts
+noise
+tm
+psm1
+pz1